-Stage 4 comprises the return of the valuation to the Valuer-General, QA, completion of the valuer's final report and provision of the returned valuation and data to the council.
+Stage 4 comprises the return of the valuation to the Valuer-General, QA, completion of the valuer's final report and provision of the returned valuation and data to the rating authorities.
+This stage requires the identification of areas for improvement to be addressed in the next general valuation cycle.

-1.3 Contract management
+1.3.
+Contract management